Don’t be too hard on yourself if you sometimes forget to respond to your emails right away.

 Thanks so much for reaching out a few weeks ago!
 If you’re still interested in connecting over coffee, I’m available on Tuesday and Thursday evenings.
 Do either of those work for you?
 Can’t wait to hear about your [current project/position/company] when we meet up.

-Try Titan Business Email for Free!
+Try Titan Business Email!